nixpkgs-architecture/.github/hosting.md

   - Click on the "..." button
   - Click on the "Stop live stream" entry

-### Afterwards
+## Afterwards

 - If necessary, clean up the [meeting notes](https://pad.lassul.us/uIi7xeSJTW6LJUEHulZgVQ?edit)
 - Upload the meeting notes to the [meetings repository](https://github.com/nixpkgs-architecture/meetings) in any way you like
   - Either copy the meeting notes into the clipboard directly or download them as a Markdown file
   - Commit the meeting notes to the repository, either via a local checkout or the GitHub UI for creating a new file
-  - Make sure that the file name is of the form YYYY-MM-DD.md
+  - File name should be "YYYY-MM-DD.md", commit subject should be "Meeting #NUMBER"
-  - The commit subject should be "Meeting #NUMBER"
+- In the Discourse agenda, create a reply containing the meeting notes